 Most patients are accepted to the center based on referrals from their

 physician.
-During the initial appointment, our team performs a throughout
+During the initial appointment, our team performs a thorough

 evaluation to better understand the patient’s medical history and

 condition.
 Following this assessment, a treatment program tailored for

 - Tissue therapy